saiemsaeed/interview-questions/Readme.md

 - What are different Scopes in Javascript? (https://dmitripavlutin.com/javascript-scope/)
 - What's the difference between var, let and const?
 - Difference between double (==) and triple equals (===)?
 Which one is faster and why?
+- What do you know about Prototypal Inheritance?
+Is it different from Class based inheritance?
+- How can we run promises sequentially?
+- What's the difference between `||` and `??`?
+- What is Symbol primitive type?
+What is the benefit of using it?

 ### React